-Dawn Fraser was the first female inductee into the Sport Australia Hall of Fame in 1985 as an Athlete Member for her contribution to the sport of swimming and was Elevated to “Legend of Australian Sport” in 1993.
+Dawn Fraser AC MBE was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member and the first female member to be elevated to Legend of Australian Sport in 1993 for her contribution to the sport of swimming.

 Awards, Honours & Achievements

 - 1961: Awarded Helms Award

 - 1965: Inducted into the International Swimming Hall of Fame

 - 1967: Made a Member of the Order of the British Empire for services in sporting and international spheres.

 - 1980: Awarded the Olympic Order by the International Olympic Council